Sam Brotherton

-Samuel Edward Brotherton (born 29 October 1996) is a New Zealand professional footballer who plays as a defender for Forward Madison FC in USL League One.
-Brotherton also plays with the New Zealand national team.
+Samuel Edward Brotherton (born 29 October 1996) is a former New Zealand professional footballer who played as a defender.
+Brotherton also played with the New Zealand national team.

 Club career

 Brotherton started his career in the ASB Premiership with Wanderers SC and made his debut in the opening of the 2014–15 ASB Premiership against Waitakere United in the 3–2 loss.
 He scored his first goal for the club in a 3–1 win over Canterbury United in round 8.

 In 2015, he moved to the United States and signed for University of Wisconsin.
 Playing in the Big Ten Conference during his freshman year, Brotherton would go on to make 17 appearances in 19 games for Wisconsin.

 Sunderland

 On 1 February 2017, Brotherton completed a deal with English Premier League side Sunderland until the summer of 2019.

 North Carolina FC

 On 29 January 2019, Brotherton joined USL Championship side North Carolina FC.